-LAW 52 25.99C Canadian Criminal Law and Procedure Term 1 1 ✓ Term 2 Davey Web-based 5 CREDITS nfori nce Learning Program.
-Enroment is limited to LLMCL and Unc bility and enrolment, please visit http://www.allard.ubc.ca/admis See htt p://v www.allard.ubc .ca/admissions/distance-learning-program prosecti extensi Charter membe Section utor ive e r of l er of n (Va for the entirety experience associated Rights and Fred the British Collancouver) and 1998 (Bachelor of Commerce), LL.B.
-2002 (UBC)) has practiced of the career and appears regularly in both B.C.
-Provincial and be essing police reports for charge approval, litigating applications nedoms, and conducting trials.
-Outside of her role as Crown Counumbia branch of the Canadian Bar Association.
-She sits as Chair is an elected member of Provincial Council.
-Ms. Davey is also a relumbia's Professional Legal Training Course.
-3.C.
-Supreme Cournade under the Car sel, Ms. Davey is a of the Criminal Jus t.
-She has nadian nn active stice Sub- LAW 53 0.001 Advanced Legal Research & Writing ✓ Term 1 1 Term 2 Tsiakos Workshop 4 CREDITS Enroln nen t priority to LLM MCL students, then open to LLM and PhD students. researc ch, b out also covers anced instruction for graduate students in legal research and writi research in other common law jurisdictions and in international le s of writing in legal practice and, to a lesser extent, for legal acad egal forums.
-Instruc comple etior ete a n of a take-hom mid-term rese e research and writing assignment worth 100% of the final grade arch and writing assignment that will be evaluated on a pass/fail be downgraded 2 numeric grade points (e.g., from 79 to 77) in the basis.
-Any student who fails the George Society B., LL.M., M.L.I.S., (UBC)) is the Head of the UBC Law Library as nd is a member of t the Law LAW 53 7.001 Commercial Transactions ✓ Term 1 1 Term 2 MacDougall, B. Course 3 CREDITS Cross-listed with LAW 437.001.
-EXAM CONFLICT: STUDENTS REGISTERED IN 437.001/537.001 ARE NOT ALLOWED TO BE REGISTERED IN 347B.002, AND VICE VERSA.
-This course is designed to permit examination of many of the important features of sale of goods law and practice at the consumer and manufacturer-supplier levels.
-The course will deal predominantly with the interpretation and application of the Sale of Goods Act and certain related legislation.
-Course materials: Will be announced by the instructor.
-Evaluation: Evaluation will be by way of a 100% final examination.
-Professor Bruce MacDougall is a full time member of the Peter A. Allard School of Law.

-LAW 538.001 Secured Transactions Term 1 V Term 2 MacDougall, B. Course 3 CREDITS
+LAW 530.001 Advanced Legal Research & Writing ✓ Term n 1 🗌 Term 2 Tsiakos Workshop 4 CREDITS Enrolr ment priority to LL MCL students, then open to LLM and PhD students. researd ch, but also covers vanced instruction for graduate students in legal research and writs research in other common law jurisdictions and in international loss of writing in legal practice and, to a lesser extent, for legal acac egal forums.
+Instruc comple etion of a take-horete a mid-term res me research and writing assignment worth 100% of the final grade earch and writing assignment that will be evaluated on a pass/fail be downgraded 2 numeric grade points (e.g., from 79 to 77) in the basis.
+Any student who fails the e Tsiakos (B.A., Li v of BC.
+L.B., LL.M., M.L.I.S., (UBC)) is the Head of the UBC Law Library a and is a member of the Law LAW 537.001 Commercial Transactions ✓ Term n 1 🗌 Term 2 MacDougall, B. Course 3 CREDITS Cross -listed with LAW 437.001. consun ner and manufact to permit examination of many of the important features of sale of urer-supplier levels.
+The course will deal predominantly with the ind certain related legislation. materials: announced by the e instructor.
+Evalua Evalua of a 100% final examination.
+Profes sor Bruce MacDou ugall is a full time member of the Peter A. Allard School of Law.
+LAW 538.001 Secured Transactions Term n 1 🕢 Term 2 MacDougall, B. Course 3 CREDITS Cross -listed with LAW 438.001.
+This course is designed to familiarize the student with techniques of taking security in personal property at the consumer level and at the business level.
+The important features of the Personal Property Security Act will be examined.
+Evalua Compu en-book final examination.
+Profes sor Bruce MacDou ugall is a full time member of the Peter A. Allard School of Law.